SymfonyTest/symfony-bundle-test/README.md

         // Or for FrameworkBundle@^5.3.6 to access private services without the PublicCompilerPass
         // $container = self::getContainer();

-        // Test if you services exists
+        // Test if your services exists
         $this->assertTrue($container->has('acme.foo'));
         $service = $container->get('acme.foo');
         $this->assertInstanceOf(Foo::class, $service);